Research & Data Management

 Extensive work has taken place in First Nations community-based research, as well as, in the implementation of First Nations surveys.
 More data is available for First Nations communities now, than ever before.
 This includes the First Nation Regional Health Survey (FNRHS); First Nations Early Childhood, Education, and employment Survey (FNREEES); and the Indian Registry System (IRS) that matches data with ICES.
 This data has vast potential to assist First Nations in answering research questions to address their needs, at both community and regional levels.
 To facilitate the effective use of the data, there is a need to have a coordinated effort in First Nations data and management, that will meet the collective needs of First Nations communities.

 Over the past 20 years, there have been significant changes in First Nations research and data management.
-Much of this change has stemmed from First Nations people deciding their own ways forward, that challenges the colonial assumptions and Eurocentric thinking.
+Much of this change has stemmed from First Nations people deciding their own ways forward, which challenges the colonial assumptions and Eurocentric thinking.

 Nationally: